jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

         - By bidirection

 - Procedure redirection
-    - A call cannot be called or refererenced
+    - A call cannot be called or referenced.
-    - So a *call* line can only be at the beginning of the redirection
+    - So a *call* line can only be at the beginning of the redirection.
-    - So you can only redirect procedures with reference lines
+    - So you can only redirect procedures with reference lines.

 #### Overview of Access Symbol Placement

 - If a line crosses borders it first exits borders and then enters borders.
 You can't mix exits and entrances.
-- If an access symbol is drawn to denote direction it is by default put in the section between the exits and entrances, so not neccessarily with the eventually entered symbol.
+- If an access symbol is drawn to denote direction it is by default put in the section between the exits and entrances, so not necessarily with the eventually entered symbol.
 - In other words: the access symbol is usually put in front of the border that is first entered.
 - If this access symbol will go out of view then the access symbol can be placed where it’s visible.
 - It is placed in front of a border that is gone entered or exited.